-Corticosteroids, once used routinely for weaning and treatment of chronic lung disease, are no longer recommended in premature infants because risks (eg, impaired growth, hypertrophic cardiomyopathy) outweigh benefits.
+Corticosteroids, once used routinely for weaning and treatment of chronic lung disease, are no longer recommended in preterm infants because risks (eg, impaired growth, hypertrophic cardiomyopathy) outweigh benefits.
 A possible exception is as a last resort in near-terminal illness, in which case parents should be fully informed of risks.

 Mechanical ventilation complications more common among neonates include